 RNA sequencing (RNA-Seq) is revolutionizing the study of the transcriptome.
-A highly sensitive and accurate tool for measuring expression across the transcriptome, it is providing visibility to previously undetected changes occurring in disease states, in response to therapeutics, under different environmental conditions and across a broad range of other study designs.
+A highly sensitive and accurate tool for measuring expression across the transcriptome, it is providing researchers with visibility into previously undetected changes occurring in disease states, in response to therapeutics, under different environmental conditions, and across a broad range of other study designs.

-RNA-Seq is increasingly the method of choice for researchers studying the transcriptome.
+RNA-Seq with next-generation sequencing (NGS) is increasingly the method of choice for researchers studying the transcriptome.
 It offers numerous advantages over gene expression arrays.